isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 		int sz;
 	};

 This class is a resource handle.
 It manages the lifetime of the `T`s.
-To do so, `Vector` must define or delete <a ref="???">the set of special operations</a> (constructors, a destructor, etc.).
+To do so, `Vector` must define or delete [the set of special operations](???) (constructors, a destructor, etc.).

 **Example**: